The Dialogue of the Dogs

-"The Dialogue of the Dogs" ("El coloquio de los perros"; also "The Conversation of the Dogs" or "Dialogue between Cipión and Berganza") is a short story originating from the fantasy world of Alférez Campuzano, a character from another short story, The Deceitful Marriage ("El casamiento engañoso").
+"The Dialogue of the Dogs" ("El coloquio de los perros"; also "The Conversation of the Dogs" or "Dialogue between Cipión and Berganza") is a novella originating from the fantasy world of Alférez Campuzano, a character from a short story, The Deceitful Marriage ("El casamiento engañoso").
 Both are written by author Miguel de Cervantes.
 It was originally published in a 1613 collection of novellas called Novelas ejemplares.

 Author

 Miguel de Cervantes Saavedra was born in Alcalá de Henares, a university town near Madrid, on September 29, 1547.
 He was a soldier, writer of novels, poems, and plays, and an accountant and tax collector.
-One of the greatest authors of Spanish literature, he became internationally known for his novel, Don Quijote, the Man of la Mancha (Don Quijote de la Mancha).
+One of the greatest authors of Spanish literature, he became internationally known for his novel, Don Quixote.
 Cervantes wrote a series of twelve novellas which include "The Deceitful Marriage" and "The Dialogue of the Dogs".
 He died in Madrid on April 22, 1616.